Advocacy Quick Links:

 Florida United Ways Consensus Legislative Agenda

-The proposed 2017 Consensus Agenda targets 3 United Way Priority Areas:
+The 2017 Consensus Agenda targets 3 United Way Priority Areas:

 Legislative Link and United Gazette